opencdms-project/project-advisory-team/README.md

 It stores observational data concerning water, weather and climate in a secure and flexible manner and enables extracting useful information from the data.

-OpenCDMS is a free open-source project, licensed under GPL3.
-It is intended to be used by the National Meteorological and Hydrological Services (NMHS) of WMO Members, and by any others wishing to use best-practices in managing and using climate data.
+OpenCDMS is intended to be used by the National Meteorological and Hydrological Services (NMHS) of WMO Members, and by any others wishing to use best-practices in managing and using climate data.